ziglang/www.ziglang.org/content/learn/_index.en.md

 - [Why Zig When There is Already C++, D, and Rust?](why_zig_rust_d_cpp/)
 An introduction to Zig for C++, D, and Rust programmers.
 - [Code Examples](samples/)
-A list of snippets to get a feeling for how Zig code looks like.
+A list of snippets to get a feeling for how Zig code looks.
 - [Tools](tools/)
 A list of useful tools that can help you write Zig code.